SEPTA Launches $55 Million Bridgeport Viaduct Rehabilitation

 What Is the Full Scope of This Project?

-The project encompasses comprehensive structural and concrete repairs designed to extend the service life of the century-old viaduct.
+The project encompasses detailed structural and concrete repairs designed to extend the service life of the century-old viaduct.
 Third-party contractor J.D.
 Eckman will perform repairs to the structural steel, abutments, and piers, along with replacing bearings, the concrete deck, and a maintenance catwalk.
 The scope also includes replacing a stairway at the Norristown Transit Center and repainting the entire bridge structure.

 Key Project Data